 Fushimi Inari-taisha (伏見稲荷大社) is the head shrine of the Kami Inari, located in Fushimi-ku area of Kyoto.
-The shrine sits at the base of a fill also named Inari which is about 230 meters in height.
+The shrine sits at the base of a mountain, also named Inari, which is about 230 meters in height.
 Most of the shrine’s prominent structures are located right at the base of the mountain.
 However, for the adventurous types, there are numerous trails that lead right up to the summit of the Inari mountain, where you can find some very old and interesting shrines.

 The Great Torii of Fushimi Inari Taisha

-Torii, the ubiquitous gates that form an integral part of every Shinto shrine, vary impressively in terms of both size and effect.
-Made from stone or wood they are typically constructed from two crossbeams spanning two cylindrical columns.
 The wooden ones are always colored in bright vermilion.
-Though commonly built at a scale that comfortably fits a small group of people, they range from miniature torii placed on shrines by worshipers to mighty structures such as this gate leading to Fushimi Inari Taisha.
+Though commonly built at a scale that comfortably fits a small group of people, they range from miniature torii placed on shrines by worshipers to mighty structures such as this one leading into Fushimi Inari-Taisha.

 A brief history of Fushimi Inari Taisha

-Fushimi Inari Shrine, dedicated to Inari, the Shinto deity of rice cultivation and business success.
-This deity grants a wide variety of prayers, from gokoku hojo (better crop output than last year) to shobai hanjo (business prosperity), and in some regions of Japan, anzan (safe childbirth), manbyo heiyu (being completely cured of any illness), and gokaku kigan (prayers for academic success).
+Fushimi Inari Shrine is dedicated to Inari, the Shinto deity of rice cultivation and business success.
+This deity is said to grant a wide variety of prayers, from gokoku hojo (better crop output) to shobai hanjo (business prosperity), and in some regions of Japan, anzan (safe childbirth), manbyo heiyu (being completely cured of any illness), and gokaku kigan (prayers for academic success).
 Owing to the popularity of Inari’s division and re-enshrinement, this shrine is said to have as many as 32,000 sub-shrines (bunsha) throughout Japan.